-The genetically modified plants transformed with plasmids SLJ24895, SLJ24896 (S/L), SLJ24897, SLJ24909 (S/L), SLJ24933 (S/L) and SLJ24918 (S/L) will have enhanced survivability in the field due to an increase in the range of P. infestans isolates to which they are resistant.
+The genetically modified plants transformed with plasmid SLJ25057 will have enhanced survivability in the field due to an increase in the range of P. infestans isolates to which they are resistant.
 This increased survivability will only be apparent in the event that the local P. infestans population is comprised of isolates against which the plants are resistant.
 Should the local population comprise of genotypes which are not recognised either by the introduced R genes, or by R genes already present in the genome of the potato plant, no increase in survivability will be apparent.

-In a similar way, the genetically modified plants transformed with plasmids SLJ24904, SLJ24933 (S/L) and SLJ24918 (S/L) would have enhanced survivability in the field if cysts of the PCN Globodera pallida are present in the soil.
-No difference would be observed if cysts from the PCN Globodera rostochiensis are present, since the Maris Piper parental line is already resistant to that species.
-In any case, there's no evidence of PCN contamination in the soil of our experimental field and the absence of PCN will be tested before planting.
+In a similar way, the genetically modified plants transformed with plasmid SLJ24904 would have enhanced survivability in the field if cysts of the PCN Globodera pallida are present in the soil.
+No difference would be observed if cysts from the PCN G. rostochiensis are present, since the Maris Piper parental line is already resistant to that species.

-The gene-silencing modules in plants transformed with plasmid SLJ24918 (S/L) are designed to modify tuber quality traits that are important in postharvest management and processing of the potato tubers.
+The gene-silencing module in plants transformed with plasmid SLJ25057 are designed to modify tuber quality traits that are important in post-harvest management and processing of the potato tubers.
 They are not expected to affect the survivability of the transgenic plants.

 The transgenic plants proposed for release will also contain the CSR gene which confers resistance to some herbicides (sulfonylureas and imidazolinones).
 This trait will be used only for the in vitro selection of transgenic lines during tissue culture.

 The herbicide used for tissue culture selection is the sulfonylurea chlorsulfuron.
 These plants remain sensitive to other herbicides such as glyphosate or glufosinate, which could readily be used to eliminate them in the field.